NyxEventizer/Document_for_eventizer/setup_CMX.md

     $ nvm install 14
     $ nvm use 14
     ```

+    !!!NOTE!!!
+    If you are using ARM structure CPU, node.js V14 may not suport your Mac.
+    You might have to use some work around like VM(virtual machine) or DOCKER.

 3. Download cmx sample project with git.
     !!!NOTE!!!
     You need to have account access to cmx project first